Rolex Oyster Conquers the English Channel | Suttons and Robertsons

 Always a brand to push the boundaries of the capabilities of wristwatches, it was one of their first marketing ploys in 1927, promoting the newly developed totally waterproof ‘Oyster’ model, which proved to be one of their biggest coups.

 On October 7th 1927, Miss Mercedes Gleitz, a young typist part-time swimmer from London, became the first English woman twelfth person in history to successfully swim the English Channel on her eighth attempt.
 It took her fifteen hours fifteen minutes.
 The gruelling task had taken its toll on the young Miss Gleitz – who collapsed, exhausted after the swim, remaining unconscious for over two hours.
-Perhaps unsurprising, seeing as the swim had been attempted in the far more hazardous month of October, as opposed to the previously favoured months of July August.
+Perhaps unsurprising, seeing as the swim had been attempted in the far more hazardous month of October, as opposed to the previously favoured months of July and August.

 However, glory was short-lived for Mercedes Gleitz, as within a week of her triumphant swim, a woman by the name of Mona McLennan claimed to have completed it in a much faster time of thirteen hours ten minutes.
 However, suspicions quickly arose as to the legitimacy of McLennan’s claim; when subjected to closer scrutiny, she quickly admitted she was lying revealed her entire account was a hoax.